pedromb/pyDMM/README.md

 # pyDMM

-Implementation of Dirichlet Multinomial Mixture model using collapsed Gibbs sampling.
+Implementation of Dirichlet Multinomial Mixture model using collapsed Gibbs sampling

+The core of the implementation is in C++, which was later built into a Python module.

 This implementation was based on [1] and [2]